-The DreamWorks building consists of four separate sections and the idea is always similar.
-Each hall consists of one main attraction, one or two B-rides, some souvenir shops and restaurants.
 Madagascar Mad Pursuit is the main reason to visit the Madagascar section.
-Once again, the queue is stunning: the circus-like setting looks nothing less than brilliant.
-It’s also nothing less than empty, so I’m immediately seated in one of the comfortable vehicles.
+First of all, the queue is stunning: the circus-like setting looks nothing less than brilliant.
+It’s also totally empty, so we’re immediately seated in one of the comfortable vehicles.
 The actual roller coaster ride is a huge surprise to me.
 Mad Pursuit contains a short dark ride section, a powerful launch and some very intense curves.
 I expected a rather tame family attraction, but it actually turns out to be a sensational thrill ride.
 The smooth course, the relatively long layout and the hilarious theming elements provide bonus points.
-This crazy roller coaster is so cool that I’m definitely riding it again later this afternoon.
-Madagascar Mad Pursuit is even one of the nicest Gerstlauer creations I know.
+This is one of the world’s best Gerstlauer creations.